 It is normal to resist suffering out of fear of being carried away by its undertow.
 In lieu of curious examination of our feelings, we often shame or judge ourselves for having them.

 Allowing space for dark emotions is not synonymous with succumbing to them.
 The opposite is true.
-The more we resist what we are feeling, the more likely our feelings will manifest in ways that don’t serve us, such as explosive rage, drinking or drug use, shopping, gambling, etc. In other words, we are fated to act out our feelings until we are ready to learn from them.
+The more we resist what we are feeling, the more likely our feelings will manifest in ways that don’t serve us (e.g., explosive rage, drinking or drug use, shopping, gambling, etc).
+In other words, we are fated to act out our feelings until we are ready to learn from them.

 Life is fraught with suffering.
 We cannot sidestep it altogether; we must go through it.
 Here are a few things to keep in mind as you inch your way forward:

 Sometimes the lessons we are meant to learn from suffering require additional resources, such as a licensed psychologist, therapist, or counselor.
 If everything you’ve tried on your own doesn’t seem to be working for you, widen your circle to include a trusted professional.
 Your mental health is worth the investment!